-2 We do not have a complete profit measure and use instead the term "gross profit" for agricultural revenue net of most, but not all, expenses.
-Importantly, the value of family and unpaid labor is not subtracted.
+4 We do not have a complete profit measure and use instead the term "gross profit" for agricultural revenue net of most, but not all, expenses.
+Importantly, the value of land, family and unpaid labor is not subtracted.

-3 The increase in investment contingent upon receipt of the grant is sufficient to reject neoclassical separation, but not to demonstrate the existence of binding capital constraints.
+5 In the absence of behavioral effects, the increase in investment contingent upon receipt of the grant is sufficient to reject neoclassical separation, but not to demonstrate the existence of binding capital constraints.
 For example, in models akin to Banerjee and Duflo (2012) with an upward-sloping supply of credit for each farmer, a capital grant could completely displace borrowing from high-cost lenders, lower the opportunity cost of capital to the farmer and induce greater investment even though the farmer could have borrowed more from the high cost lender and thus was not capital constrained in a strict sense.
 However, there is no evidence that these grants lowered total borrowing.
-We therefore refer to capital market imperfections that could cause investment responses to cash grants simply as credit constraints.
+Experimenter demand effects might lead grant recipients invest in agriculture in hope of attracting future grants or loans but would not generate increases in profits.
+We therefore refer to capital market imperfections that could cause investment responses to cash grants simply as capital constraints.